OM shum shukraya namah

 Splendid resource for singers and musicians - bhava-2 = song, melody voice, stories.

 Typically, the family enjoys significant knowledge of its own history, tracing their storied lineage through many generations.
 Often the family genetics produce large, even corpulent, bodies, tending toward a dark-reddish complexion (relative to the overall gene pool).

 The lineage validates reproduction and is normally quite fertile, generating abundant offspring - depending naturally on Guru's state.
 Guru-yuti-Ketu, for example, "cuts " the reproductive flow in favor of other forms of abundance.

-Zukra in bhava-2 or Zukra in the relative 2nd-from agent
+Shukra in bhava-2 or Shukra in the relative 2nd-from agent

 public figure examples